agloks/LOST/README.md

 --> Create a new Pull Request

-Distributed under the Creative Commons license - Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-See CC LICENSE for more information.
+### This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA. ###